Ideamaxwu/BADBroker/README.md

 ### Run the broker ###
-* Start by `python3 BADWebserver.py` located at directory `badbroker`.
+* Start by `python3 BADWebserver.py` located at directory `broker`.
 The broker is based on `tornado` framework in python3.

 ## register ##
 ```